jwtk/jjwt/README.md

 > **Warning**
 >
-> **The JWT specifications tandardizes compression for JWEs (Encrypted JWTs) ONLY, however JJWT supports it for JWS
+> **The JWT specification standardizes compression for JWEs (Encrypted JWTs) ONLY, however JJWT supports it for JWS
 > (Signed JWTs) as well**.
 >
-> If you are positive that a JWT you create with JJWT will _also_ be parsed with JJWT,
+> If you are positive that a JWS you create with JJWT will _also_ be parsed with JJWT,
 > you can use this feature with both JWEs and JWSs, otherwise it is best to only use it for JWEs.

 If a JWT's `payload` is sufficiently large - that is, it is a large content byte array or JSON with a lot of